godic97/godic97/README.md

 ## 🧠 Values
 * The Engineer, not Coder
-* What Doesn't Kill You Makes You Stronger
+* What doesn't kill you makes you stronger
+* The important is the uncrushable mind

 ## 🥅 Goals
 * Love & Peace